tonkla/truefx.js/README.md

 # TrueFX

 The TrueFX API client for Node.js.
-Read [TrueFX](https://www.truefx.com/) for more information.
+For more information, please see the [TrueFX](https://www.truefx.com/).

 ## Installation